Blobscan/blobscan/.changeset/flat-eagles-fail.md

 ---
-"@blobscan/api": minor
 "@blobscan/web": minor
 ---

-Added support for back navigation from blob to transactions page
+Enhanced navigation from the blob details page, enabling direct links back to associated transactions and blocks